oauth-wg/oauth-v2-1/oauth-2.1.md

 phishing attacks.
 OAuth authorization servers regularly redirect users to other web sites (the clients), but must do so in a safe way.

-Section 4.1.2.1 already prevents open redirects by stating that the AS MUST NOT automatically redirect the user agent in case of an invalid combination of `client_id` and `redirect_uri`.
+{{authorization-code-error-response}} already prevents open redirects by stating that the AS MUST NOT automatically redirect the user agent in case of an invalid combination of `client_id` and `redirect_uri`.